Risk Management Structures and Tools

 This groupwide system draws on existing organizational and reporting structures, supplemented by additional elements:

-- The risk management regulation: this stipulates groupwide reporting requirements, including when a specific committee must be informed.
+- The risk management regulation: stipulates groupwide reporting requirements, such as when a specific committee must be informed.

-- The risk management coordinator: this coordinator is responsible for the risk management system and is supported by local risk coordinators.
+- The risk management coordinator: oversees the risk management system and is supported by local risk coordinators.

-- The risk list: this records each specific risk facing our divisions and other corporate sectors.
+- The risk list: contains specific risks that our business divisions and other corporate sectors face.
 Reporting is mandatory for individual risks where the effect on earnings would exceed €5 million.

-WACKER identifies risks at two levels: for the individual divisions, and at the Group level.
-We employ various instruments to detect and recognize risks.
+WACKER identifies risks at two levels: for the individual divisions and at the Group level.
+We employ various instruments to detect and recognize risk.
 These include order-intake trends, market and competition analyses, customer talks, and ongoing observation and analysis of the economic environment.

 Assessment, Quantification and Management of Risks

 We analyze each identified risk’s probability of occurrence and potential effect on earnings.
 Corporate Controlling compiles a monthly report to inform the Executive Board of current and expected business developments and their associated risks.
-We evaluate and balance risks and opportunities at regular meetings with our divisions and weigh them up against each other.
+We evaluate risks and opportunities at regular meetings with our divisions and weigh them up against each other.

-Corporate Controlling ensures that our risk management standards are implemented and that our risk management process is enhanced.
+Corporate Controlling’s task is to ensure that our risk management standards are implemented and our risk management process enhanced.
 It not only records all substantial risks groupwide, but also evaluates them systematically on the basis of uniform criteria.
-Major risks and those endangering the continued existence of the company are communicated immediately via ad-hoc reporting.
+Major risks and those endangering the continued existence of the company are communicated immediately via ad-hoc reports.
 Because the divisions are responsible for their own results, this process is closely interwoven with operational controlling.
 Individual divisional risks are identified and evaluated on a monthly basis.
-Operational risk management is thus firmly rooted in the divisions.
+Operational risk management is thus firmly entrenched in the divisions.
 At the same time, Corporate Finance and Insurance, Corporate Accounting & Tax, Technical Procurement & Logistics, Corporate Engineering, and Legal are involved in risk controlling at the Group level.